This content is not available in your preferred language.

 When you initiate a compile using any configured Windows computer, the compile appears in the Status field in the compile worker window.If you receive an error or are unable to connect to the compile worker, follow these steps on your development computer:

 For larger teams, offload compiles to a farm of multiple Linux computers.
 The following image represents the computers and software necessary for multiple developers to offload their compiles to a Linux compile farm.

 LabVIEW FPGA Development Computers

 Configure LabVIEW FPGA to compile to the FPGA Compile Farm Server.
-For more information about configuring LabVIEW compile servers, refer to the Configure Remote Compile Server Dialog Box topic in the LabVIEW FPGA Module Help.
+For more information about configuring LabVIEW compile servers, refer to the Compiling an FPGA VI Remotely (FPGA Module) topic in the LabVIEW FPGA Module Help.